 - Leaving a generous distance between them and the cars in front of them

 These are practical, reasonable precautions.
-If an older driver does not take these types of preventative measures, and they cause an accident, they may be held liable for damages based on tort law’s “Duty of Care” doctrine.
+If an older driver does not take these types of preventative measures, and they cause an accident, they may be held liable for your damages.

 If you file a claim or lawsuit against an elderly driver who caused an accident that may have led to you becoming injured, you may be eligible to recover damages resulting from your injury.